tadeasf/diplomka-ujguri/README.md

 3. Enjoy

 # TODO
 setup config.py so you can set up your credentials easier.
 I tried to do that, run into some issues and ultimately opted to skip this.
-I will need to learn how to use python for that, though.
+I will need to learn how to use python for that, though, haha.
 In the future.
 Maybe.

 Named entity recognition: get to know other topics the users are tweeting about.
 Eg my topic is uyghurs in xinjiang.
 What they talk about the most?
 China?
 CCP?
 Dissent?
 I want to know and I will add this to the stream on_status in the future.